uwmadisoncals/cals-main-plugins/duplicate-post/readme.txt

 == Description ==

 This plugin allows to clone a post or page, or edit it as a new draft.
-If you find this useful, [**please consider donating**](http://lopo.it/duplicate-post-plugin/) whatever sum you choose, **even just 10 cents**.
+If you find this useful, [**please consider donating**](https://lopo.it/duplicate-post-plugin/) whatever sum you choose, **even just 10 cents**.
 It's been downloaded thousands of times: just a few cents from every user would help me develop the plugin and improve support.

 How it works:

 1. In 'Edit Posts'/'Edit Pages', you can click on 'Clone' link below the post/page title: this will immediately create a copy and return to the list.

+2. NEW!
+In 'Edit Posts'/'Edit Pages', you can select one or more items, then choose 'Clone' in the 'Bulk Actions' dropdown to copy them all at once.

-2. In 'Edit Posts'/'Edit Pages', you can click on 'New Draft' link below the post/page title.
+3. In 'Edit Posts'/'Edit Pages', you can click on 'New Draft' link below the post/page title.

-3. On the post edit screen, you can click on 'Copy to a new draft' above "Cancel"/"Move to trash".
+4. On the post edit screen, you can click on 'Copy to a new draft' above "Cancel"/"Move to trash".

-4. While viewing a post as a logged in user, you can click on 'Copy to a new draft' as a dropdown link under "Edit Post" in the admin bar.
+5. While viewing a post as a logged in user, you can click on 'Copy to a new draft' as a dropdown link under "Edit Post" in the admin bar.

-2, 3 and 4 will lead to the edit page for the new draft: change what you want, click on 'Publish' and you're done.
+3, 4 and 5 will lead to the edit page for the new draft: change what you want, click on 'Publish' and you're done.

 There is also a **template tag**, so you can put it in your templates and clone your posts/pages from the front-end.
 Clicking on the link will lead you to the edit page for the new draft, just like the admin bar link.